tangentsoft/pidp8i/src/cc8/README.md

     OS/8 `*.RL` format and link them with the OS/8 LOADER, but because of the previous limitation, only one of these can be written in C.

-4. Unlike the CC8 cross-compiler, the OS/8 compiler ignores all C preprocessor directives: `#define`, `#ifdef`, `#include`, etc. This even includes inline assembly via `#asm`!
+4. Unlike the CC8 cross-compiler, the OS/8 compiler currently ignores all C preprocessor directives: `#define`, `#ifdef`, `#include`, etc.  This even includes inline assembly via `#asm`!

-    One day, we may add a preprocessor called by the `CC.SV` driver program, but not today.

     This means you cannot use `#include` directives to string multiple C modules into a single program.

     If that then makes you wonder how the OS/8 compiler looks up the stock library functions defined in `libc.h` — note that I've